transcom/mymove/docs/adr/0068-use-fake-data-factories-with-fake-data-generators-to-create-test-data.md

 ### Option 2: Create factories on the FE (using a package) and use fake data generators for both the BE and FE

-* `+` Creating factories for the FE would free up devs from having to know exactly what an object should look like and be able to focus only on the part of an object that they are testing.
+* `+` Creating factories for the FE would free up devs from having to know exactly what an object should look like and allow them to focus on the part of an object that they are testing.
 * `+` Using fake data generators for the FE factories would make it easier to generate realistic fake data for fields without having hard-coded data or having to pass in overrides every time how we do on the BE.
 * `+` Refactoring our existing FE tests to use the new factories would serve as a test of our newly minted factories and